CS682-S22/dsd-final-project-palakjn/README.md

 ### Description

 * Building leader based distributed system comprising n static nodes.
-* There can be more than one client.
+* There can be more than one Producer and consumer.
-* The clients can have multiple accounts.
-* These accounts will be distributed among multiple servers in a cluster.
+* Producers will be publishing logs to the leader of the distributed system
-* Clients can issue transactions only to the leader of the system.
+* Consumer will be pulling logs from the leader of the distributed system
-* The mode of transfer of these transactions is by log.
-* Each log contains the single command to execute by the system.
-The system accepts only those logs which have the command written in acceptable format only.
 * Below is the architecture of the system:

 &nbsp;